Haninkhdour963/TODOLIST-react/README.md

 💾 Persistent Storage – Tasks are saved to the browser's localStorage so they won't be lost on refresh.

+🛠️ Customization
+You can easily customize:

+Task structure (e.g., due dates, tags)

+Themes & styles

+Storage mechanism (e.g., switch to Firebase, IndexedDB)

+📌 Future Improvements
+Edit task text inline

+Dark mode

+Drag-and-drop task ordering

+Due date reminders

+Mobile responsiveness improvements

+🤝 Contributing
+Contributions are welcome!
+Please open an issue or pull request if you'd like to add a feature or fix a bug.

+📄 License
+This project is open-source and available under the MIT License.

+💡 Inspiration
+This project was built as a practice tool to learn and demonstrate key React.js concepts like component reuse, state management, and local persistence.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts